http4k/http4k/src/docs/blog/self_documenting_apis/index.md

 ##### [@daviddenton][github]

-This post describes http4k support for describing HTTP endpoint services using the [OpenAPI specification], providing typesafe documentation and automatic contract validation of incoming
+This post describes http4k support for describing HTTP route services using the [OpenAPI specification], providing typesafe documentation and automatic contract validation of incoming
 HTTP messages.

 In microservice environments, some of the biggest challenges exist around the communiciations between processes that simply aren't present when you're doing monolith-based development.
 This manifests in many different operational ways such as monitoring, discovery and fault tolerance, but one of the key aspects is communicating the the contract provided by a particular service.

 There have been various efforts to standardise these aspects, and one of the most popular is the [OpenAPI specification], which grew out of the original Swagger project.
 There are 3 key advantages to OpenAPI:

-1. It provides a standardised way of documenting APIs, including endpoints, parameter optionality and format, security models and JSON Schema breakdown of JSON message formats.
+1. It provides a standardised way of documenting APIs, including routes, parameter optionality and format, security models and JSON Schema breakdown of JSON message formats.
 1. The OpenAPI UI allows a very simple and developer-focused way of exploring and interacting with HTTP services from a browser environment.
 1. It is cross-platform and has good tooling support.
 An OpenAPI specification document can be used to generate stub HTTP servers and clients in a variety of languages, thus reducing integration efforts.